Tomáš Hubočan: Omonia

 On 4 September 2019, Hubočan joined Omonia on a one-year deal.
 He would later sign 2 one-year extensions, thus staying at the club until 2022.

-During his time at Omonia, Hubočan won the domestic league, the Cup, and the Super Cup.
-He also helped the club reach the group stage of a European competition for the first time in its history, competing in the group stage of the 2020–21 Europa League and the 2021–22 Europa Conference League.

 International career

 Hubočan played his first international match for Slovakia against United Arab Emirates on 11 December 2006.
 He was a part of Slovakia's squad for the country's first European Championship tournament in 2016.

 Hubočan announced his national team retirement on 22 February 2019, at age 33 along with another national team defender and captain Martin Škrtel and forward Adam Nemec.
-The trio shared a farewell game on 13 October 2019 in a friendly against Paraguay, which coincided with a national team return to Tehelné pole, after 10 years.
+The trio shared a farewell game on 13 October 2019 in a friendly match against Paraguay, which coincided with a national team return to Tehelné pole after 10 years.
 Although Nemec and Škrtel had starred from the start of the game, Hubočan only entered the game symbolically in the 87th minute, due to a sprain.
 He entered with the game at 1–1.
 Ironically, this was Hubočan's first international game at the famed Slovakian stadium, home to the national team for a number of years.
-The game concluded in the same score.
+The game ended in the same score.

-In November 2020, he came out of retirement, playing in the UEFA Euro 2020 qualifying play-offs clinching game against Northern Ireland.
+In November 2020, Hubočan came out of retirement, playing in the UEFA Euro 2020 qualifying play-offs clinching game against Northern Ireland.
 In June 2021, he was included in the final 26-man roster for the rescheduled UEFA Euro 2020 tournament.
 After Slovakia failed to qualify for the 2022 FIFA World Cup, Hubočan announced his second and definitive retirement in an interview with Denník Šport, citing age and family commitments as main motivations.